Ankle weights generally aren't recommended for brisk walking.

-If you'd like to include strength training in your fitness routine, you have plenty of options besides weights.
+It's a good idea to include strength training in your fitness routine, too.
+You can use hand-held weights, but there are plenty of options you can use besides weights.
 For example, consider resistance tubing — these elastic-like tubes offer weight-like resistance when you pull on them.
 Your own body weight counts, too.
-Try pushups, pullups, abdominal crunches and leg squats.
+Try pushups, pullups, situps, squats and lunges.

 - Laskowski ER (expert opinion).
 Mayo Clinic.
 Sept.
 3, 2020.

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/our-work/physical-activity/current-guidelines.
 Accessed Sept.
 3, 2020.